-- Reward meaningfully: Employee rewards and recognition is an area where most companies can make improvements.
+- Reward meaningfully: Employee rewards and employee recognition is an area where most companies can make improvements.
 It’s easy to default to the standard coffee gift card or cash bonus, but is that personal?
-For more meaningful rewards, consider the gift of a Blueboard experience.
-There are rewards for all types of employees,whether they’re remote or local, introverts or extroverts, adrenaline junkies or creative types.
-Blueboard offers unique experiences and recognition programs that are easily scalable and always 100% human-centric.
+For more meaningful employee rewards, consider the gift of a Blueboard employee experience.
+There are rewards for all types of employees, whether they’re remote or local, introverts or extroverts, adrenaline junkies or creative types.
+Blueboard offers unique experiences and employee recognition programs that are easily scalable and always 100% human-centric.

 Moment #4: Separation and Alumni